a2stuff/a2d/res/notes/testplan.md

 ## Sort Directory

 * Open a folder containing a folder.
 Open the folder by double-clicking.
-Apple > Sort Directory.
+Apple Menu > Sort Directory.
 Verify that files are sorted by type/name.

 * Load DeskTop.
 Ensure that every ProDOS device is online and represented by an icon.
 Open a volume window.
 Create a folder.
 Open the folder window, and close the volume window.
-Apple > Run Basic Here.
+Apple Menu > Run Basic Here.
 Run a program such as `10 FOR I = 1 to 127-14 : ?CHR$(4);"SAVE F";I : NEXT` to create as many files as possible while keeping the total icon count to 127. `BYE` to return to DeskTop.
-Apple > Sort Directory.
+Apple Menu > Sort Directory.
 Make sure all the files are sorted lexicographically (e.g. F1, F10, F100, F101, ...)

 ## Key Caps

 * Launch DeskTop.
-Run Apple > Key Caps desk accessory.
+Run Apple Menu > Key Caps desk accessory.
 Turn Caps Lock off.
 Hold Apple (either one) and press the Q key.
 Verify the desk accessory exits.

 ## Screen Savers

 * Launch DeskTop.
-Apple > Screen Savers.
+Apple Menu > Screen Savers.
 Select Melt.
 File > Open (or Apple+O).
 Click to exit.
 Press Apple+Down.
 Click to exit.
 Verify that the File menu is not highlighted.
 * Configure a system with a realtime clock.
 Launch DeskTop.
-Apple > Screen Savers.
+Apple Menu > Screen Savers.
 Run a screen saver that uses the full graphics screen and conceals the menu (Flying Toasters or Melt).
 Exit it.
 Verify that the menu bar clock reappears immediately.

 * Launch DeskTop.
-Apple > Screen Savers.
+Apple Menu > Screen Savers.
 Run Matrix.
 Click the mouse button.
 Verify that the screen saver exits.
 Run Matrix.
 Press a key.
 Verify that the screen saver exits.

-## About This Apple
+## About This Apple II

 * Configure a system with a Mockingboard and a Zip Chip, with acceleration enabled (MAME works).
 Launch DeskTop.
-Run the This Apple DA.
+Apple Menu > About This Apple II.
 Verify that the Mockingboard is detected.

 * Configure a device multiple drives connected to a Smartport controller on a higher slot, a single drive connected to a Smartport controller in a lower slot.
-Launch DeskTop, run the This Apple DA.
+Launch DeskTop.
+Apple Menu > About This Apple II.
 Verify that the name on the lower slot doesn't have an extra character at the end.

 * Run on Laser 128.
 Launch DeskTop.
 Copy a file to Ram5.
-Launch This Apple DA, close it.
+Apple Menu > About This Apple II, close it.
 Verify that the file is still present on Ram5.

 * Boot a system with only the 140k_disk1 image.
 Verify that About This Apple II is present in the Apple Menu.